Fujifilm X-M5 Review

 These dials have a premium feel that will appeal to photographers familiar with Fujifilm's tactile controls.

-Being small, the X-M5 isn’t going to appeal to people with huge hands, but I didn’t find the controls fiddly and they are all within easy reach.
 Although the screen is touch-sensitive and gives a good level of control, it’s great to see a mini-joystick on the back of the camera to help with navigating the menu, selecting settings and moving the autofocus point around.
+This is well positioned, easy to locate and operate.

 Like the X-T50, the Film Simulation dial on the X-M5 has settings to access 8 pre-set Film Simulation modes: PROVIA/STANDARD, Velvia/VIVID, ASTIA/SOFT, CLASSIC CHROME, REALA ACE, CLASSIC Neg., NOSTALGIC Neg., ACROS.
 These are the most popular options according to Fujifilm's research.
 However, there are also three customisable options (FS1, FS2 and FS3), which can be set to activate your favourite Film Simulation mode if yours isn't one of the presets.
 In addition, there's a 'C' setting on the dial that enables the Film Simulation Mode to be set via the Main or Quick Menus.
 If the dial is turned to any other setting than C, the Film Simulation mode option is greyed out in the menu.

 While I shoot raw files and I can therefore change (and tweak) the Film Simulation Mode when I process the file, the presence of the Film Simulation Mode dial encourages me to switch between the options at the shooting stage.
-This helps me to think about how I want the final image to look.
+This helps me to think about how I want the final image or footage to look.
 As I routinely shoot raw and Jpeg images simultaneously, this also means that my images are more likely to be ready to share straight from the camera.

 Performance